tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 PostgreSQL/快速入门/数据导入_intl_en.md

 This document describes how to use DTS or PostgreSQL logical backups to restore data backup files to a TencentDB for PostgreSQL instance.

 ## DTS
-For detailed data migration solutions, see [Migration from PostgreSQL to TencentDB for PostgreSQL](https://intl.cloud.tencent.com/document/product/571/42640).
+For detailed data migration solutions, see [Migrating Data with DTS](https://www.tencentcloud.com/document/product/409/49792).
 Currently, you can migrate many types of PostgreSQL databases to TencentDB for PostgreSQL.

 ## Data Import/Export
 ### Step 1.
 Prepare a TencentDB for PostgreSQL instance